SysKitTeam/docs-point/set-up-point-cloud/syskit-point-subscriptions.md

 The **Purchased Plan** section will now show the name of the subscription you purchased.

-## Purchasing Additional User Licenses
+## Purchase Additional User Licenses

 To increase the number of user licenses included in your plan, take the following steps: